waggle-sensor/sage-vectordb-example/Readme.md

 Another example with a text query..
 ![image](demo_images/businesswoman.png)

-To add more images, navigate to "static/Images" folder and put your images there and run the "data.py" file.
+> TODO: change this to reflect how you added images for test To add different images, change the sage_data_client query in "data.py" and run the "data.py" file.
 Similarly, to add more tests, add images to "static/Test" folder.
 To add more texts, add them in the list named "texts" in "data.py" file and run that file.